Health Information and Tools > Patient Care Handouts > Prostate Cancer Screening: Care Instructions

 What are the pros and cons of screening?

-Neither a PSA test nor a digital rectal examination can tell you for sure that you do or do not have cancer.
+Neither a PSA test nor a digital rectal exam can tell you for sure that you do or do not have cancer.
 But they can help you decide if you need more tests, such as a prostate biopsy.
 Screening tests may be useful because prostate cancer often doesn't cause symptoms.
 It can be hard to know if you have cancer until it's more advanced.
 And then it's harder to treat.

 But having a PSA test can also cause harm.
 The test may show high levels of PSA that aren't caused by cancer.
 So you could have a prostate biopsy you didn't need.
 Or the PSA test might be normal when there is cancer, so a cancer might not be found early.
 The test can also find cancers that would never have caused a problem during your lifetime.
 So you might have treatment that wasn't needed.

 Prostate cancer usually develops late in life and grows slowly.
 In most cases, it doesn't shorten lives.
-Some experts advise screening only if you are at high risk.

 Talk with your doctor to see if screening is right for you.